ICB-DCM/model_calibration_protocol/README.md

   1. go to the `notebooks` directory of your local copy of this repository in your terminal; then
   2. launch a notebook server with `jupyter-notebook`; then
   3. a webpage should open in your web browser with a link to the notebook.

-# TODO
-- update link to the paper (currently arxiv)